EXCLUSIVE: 20-Year-Old Died A Hero Protecting Family During NY Knife Attack, Dad Says

 Simon’s death has left his family devastated, especially Paul, who Brault says feels responsible.

 “I’m pretty sure deep down he feels like, he came after him and his brother stood up and took the blow,” Brault said.
-“Paul feels very responsible.
-He’s seeing a therapist now.”
+“Paul feels very responsible."

 But Brault is clear about how the family plans to carry Simon’s legacy forward—not through hatred, but through purpose.